BradKwon/BradKwon.github.io/tech/_posts/2017-11-15-xamarin-setup.md

 For iOS deployment, I have to use either an iMac or a Macbook.
 As I only have Windows environment, so I decided to go with android first and try out the <a href="https://www.xamarin.com/live" target="_blank">Xamarin Live Player</a> app for iOS deployment.
 The live player function enables developers to deploy iOS apps to their actual iPhones via the live player app.
+_(* This feature has changed to test apps on Android devices.
+For iOS, Mac host is still needed..[Link](https://docs.microsoft.com/en-us/xamarin/tools/live-player/))_
 </p>
 <p>
 To install the Visual Studio 2017 was easy as well as Xamarin development tools.